AdobeDocs/analytics-learn.en/help/components/activity-map/enabling-debugging-and-customizing-the-activity-map.md

 Learn to enable, debug, and customize the way that [!UICONTROL Activity Map] is deployed in the Adobe Analytics extension.

 >[!VIDEO](https://video.tv.adobe.com/v/25878?quality=12&learn=on)

->[!INFO]
->
-> This video is part of a course [Configuration and Administration of Report Suites in Adobe Analytics](https://experienceleague.adobe.com/?recommended=Analytics-A-1-2021.1.administration), available for free on Experience League!